 With the age of personalisation and specialisation, cloud services are increasing in demand for future companies.
 Every company has limited resources that they have to allocate strategically, often leaving them to make crucial decisions on which business processes to be done in-house.
 The increasing demand for business process outsourcing units is one such example.
 Companies today are lending out the most basic processes like payrolls, recruitments, media marketing, etc to be able to focus on their USP better.
 With this increasing trend, the Cloud service provider is another business unit that’s gaining popularity and will soon be the most essential service to be outsourced.
 As the future is moving towards the cloud with so many options available, it’s essential for businesses to fit their cloud service models as per their business requirements to get that competitive edge in the market.

-The major decision lies in which cloud model to choose from.
-All major cloud services providers offer three basic types of models:
+The major decision lies in which cloud service models to choose from.
+All major cloud services providers offer three basic types of cloud service models:

 - Infrastructure as a Service | IaaS

 - Software as a Service | SaaS

 Over the years cloud services have witnessed exponential growth worldwide.
 As per the latest research by Statista, the global research public cloud infrastructure services or IaaS (infrastructure as a service) market size is expected to be 81bn USD by 2022.
 It was predicted to be worth 50.4 billion U.S. dollars in 2020.
 The same for PaaS is expected to be 72bn USD by 2020 and 104.6bn USD for SaaS by 2022.
 This means that there is a fast and rapid adoption of the available cloud service modals by major companies and the cloud market is sure to expand in multi-folds in the coming years.

 You can also read: What are the risks and benefits associated with cloud migration?